-The purpose of this document is to establish and standardize the policies and procedures for the City of Titusville's housing assistance programs made available through state and federal grant programs managed by the Neighborhood Services Department, and to promote fairness and equitable treatment of applicants and recipients of these programs.
+The purpose of this document is to establish and standardize the policies and procedures for the housing assistance programs made available through state and federal grant programs managed by the Neighborhood Services Department, and to promote fairness and equitable treatment of applicants and recipients of these programs.
 Its scope is comprehensive of all program-funding sources: Community Development Block Grant (CDBG) program and the Home Partnership (HOME) program administered by the U.S. Department of Housing and Urban Development, and the State Housing Initiatives Partnership (SHIP) program administered by the Florida Housing Finance Corporation (FHFC).
 Policies are written in accordance with the enabling legislation and implementing regulations of each of these programs.

-The policies and procedures contained in this document provide guidance for the implementation of the City's owner-occupied Emergency Repair, Rehabilitation, Weatherization, and other Programs that may be in effect.
+The policies and procedures contained in this document provide guidance for the implementation of the assistance programs that may be in effect.
 This policy has been developed in response to the growing need to preserve and enhance the existing housing stock in the city of Titusville, and the availability of affordable housing.
 It includes program goals and objectives, program description, and policies and procedures for the Neighborhood Services Department, which has the responsibility for the implementation and oversight of these housing programs.

 These programs are voluntary and designed to assist low-income households, who have no other financial means available.
-Through this program, the City will help to provide decent, safe, sanitary and affordable housing for households and contribute to a long-term and viable housing stock for the future.
+Through these programs, the City will help to preserve decent, safe, sanitary and affordable housing for households and contribute to a long-term and viable housing stock for the future.
 Improvements and repairs made through these programs will bring existing substandard units into compliance with the Florida Existing Building Code, International Property Maintenance Code, minimum housing Codes, and local zoning and land development codes, where possible.
+All repairs to private property are at the request of the qualifying applicant (owner), and are done so through loans provided by grant programs and contracts between the owner and contractor.
+There is no implied or perceived relationship between the City and hired contractors under these programs.

-The programs will be operated in accordance with all applicable rules and regulations of the City of Titusville, the State of Florida, and the U.S. Department of Housing and Urban Development (HUD), and the applicable governing grant regulations.
+The programs will be operated in accordance with all applicable rules and regulations of the funding sources, such as the U.S. Department of Housing and Urban Development (HUD), State Housing Initiative Program, or HOME Investment Program, and the applicable program policies and procedures, as amended from time to time.

 The housing programs described herein are available citywide and are not developed to address any particular population or defined by any boundaries.
 The programs are designed to address household needs and shall not be deemed entitlement based.
 Additionally, these programs are in place to supplement, rather than supplant, eligible low-income households with needed repairs to maintain their residences in a safe and healthy manner or provide subsidies for affordable housing.
-Therefore, as funds are very limited, all assistance provided under the programs will be based upon the household's financial ability outside of the program.
+Therefore, as funds are very limited, all assistance provided under the programs will be based upon the household's financial ability outside of the program to make such needed repairs.